yunkepeng/gcme_MS/README.md

 lat: latitude

-condition: light = light treatment (divided into low vs. high light, or shading vs. sun; see typename), co2 = co2 treatment, warming  = warming treatment, Fertilization = Fertilization effect (but still only evalualtes co2 effect).
-High and low N = high vs. low fertilization effect (but still only evalualtes co2 effect)
+condition: light = light treatment (divided into low vs. high light, or shading vs. sun; see typename), co2 = co2 treatment, warming  = warming treatment, Fertilization = Fertilization effect (but still only evaluates co2 effect).
+High and low N = high vs. low fertilization effect (but still only evaluates co2 effect)

 Note: For fertilization effect: There are 5 paralleled sites that measures eCO2-Vcmax effect at Nfertilizations vs. no fertilizations effect.
-There are another 7 paralleled sites that measures eCO2-Vcmax effect at high N vs. low N. See 'type name' variable.
+There are another 7 paralleled sites that measures eCO2-Vcmax effect at high N vs. low N. See 'type name' variable (it includes 5 paralleled sites with "Fertilization" vs "No_fertilization", and 7 paralleled sites with "highN" vs. "lowN".

 All below values are sensitivity coefficient, but definitions different between treamtents: